rhodyrstats/intro_r_workshop/lessons/01_basics.md

 update.packages()
 ```

-Lastly, a quick note on pacakges and libraries.
-You will often hear people use the terms interchangably.
+Lastly, a quick note on packages and libraries.
+You will often hear people use the terms interchangeably.
 This is not correct.
 A package is what is submitted to CRAN, it is what contains a group of functions that address a common problem, and it is what has allowed R to expand.
 A library is, more or less, where you packages are stored.
 You have a path to that library and this is where R puts new packages that you install (e.g. via `install.packages()`).
 These two terms are related, but most certainly different.
 Apologies up front if I slip and use one when I actually mean the other...

 ##Exercise 1.2
 For this second exercise we are going to get used to using some basic functions, working with scripts and not just the console, and look through some task views and get used to basic navigation around packages.
 Use the green stickies when you have completed, and red stickies if you are running into problems.

 1. If it is not already open, open the "lesson1.R" file you created in Exercise 1.
 Enter your commands into this script.
 2. Add the `print` function to your script.
-Copy/past this or use the "run" button in RSutdio to have R interpret it and print something to the screen.
+Copy/past this or use the "run" button in RStudio to have R interpret it and print something to the screen.
 3. Combine `mean` and `rnorm` to return the mean value of a set of random numbers.
-4. Install the pacakge, `dplyr`
+4. Install the package, `dplyr`
 5. Load `dplyr` into your library.
-6. Open the help for the `dplyr`.
-7. Make sure to save all these functions inside your "lesson1.R" script.
+6. Make sure to save all these functions inside your "lesson1.R" script.

 ##Operators and objects
 As I mentioned above, the console and using R interactively is very powerful.
 We will do this quite a bit.
 Let's spend a little time playing around in the console and learn a few new functions.